 As with the action research plan, it is strongly recommended that the training plan includes a chart to illustrate the breakdown of federal funds and match amounts for each project staff person, consultant, and contractual entity that will devote effort toward training activities.
 The Budget Detail Worksheet and Budget Narrative should match the amounts shown on the chart.
 It must be clear where these numbers are pulled from within the budget.

-e.
-Letters of Support From Law Enforcement and/or Prosecutorial Agencies f.
+g.
 MOUs, Letters of Intent, and/or Subcontracts/Subgrants